ml-energy/zeus/examples/power_limit_optimizer/README.md

 ## Multi-GPU Distributed Training (Pytorch DDP and FSDP)

-When using `ZeusMonitor` and/or `GlobalPowerLimitOptimizer` in a multi-GPU Distributed context, launch one instance of `ZeusMonitor` and/or `GlobalPowerLimitOptimizer` per local rank (per GPU on each node), and pass in the local rank to `ZeusMonitor` as shown below:
+When using `ZeusMonitor` and/or `GlobalPowerLimitOptimizer` in a multi-GPU Distributed context, construct one instance of `ZeusMonitor` and/or `GlobalPowerLimitOptimizer` per local rank (per GPU on each node), and pass in the local rank to `ZeusMonitor` as shown below:

 ```python
 monitor = ZeusMonitor(gpu_indices=[local_rank]) # pass in local rank to gpu_indices.
 plo = GlobalPowerLimitOptimizer(monitor)
 ```

 Ensure that only one GPU is monitored per `ZeusMonitor`.
-Internally, `GlobalPowerLimitOptimizer` performs an [All-Reduce](https://pytorch.org/docs/stable/distributed.html) to synchronize before making a power limit decision.
+Internally, `GlobalPowerLimitOptimizer` performs an [AllReduce](https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/usage/collectives.html) to aggregate time and energy measurements across all GPUs before making a power limit decision.

 ## Example command